PennController/penncontroller.github.io/core-concepts/1_experiment.md

 Trials have the following (simplified) structure, where:

-+ The first parameter is a string and the trial's label, or the trial has no label
++ The first parameter is a string and the trial's label, or the trial has no label.

     <pre><code class="language-diff-javascript diff-highlight">
     *// Trial has the label "TRIAL_LABEL"